 Naming your album

 Enter a suitable title for the web pages in the Title field.
 This field is mandatory and the Next button is disabled until text is inserted into the field.
-The text entered into the Title field is used as the web page title (normally shown in the browser’s title bar) and also as heading on each web page.
+The text entered in the Title field is used as the web page title (normally shown in the browser’s title bar) and also as heading on each web page.
 Text entered in the Description field will be shown below the title text.

 Choosing grid size and image options

 Number of Image Columns: Select the number of images you would like to have in each column in the Number of image columns dropdown list.
 Note that for some of the templates (Album, Gallery, Professional onebyone, Thumb and text left, Thumb and text right, and Web), the number of images in each column is preset in the template and cannot be changed.
 The maximum number of columns is 10.